- Welcome from Dr. Luks

 Unlike inguinal (groin) hernias in adults, it is not caused by straining, heavy lifting or "old age."
-Instead, it is a defect that has been present since birth: a small hole in the abdominal wall, through which the spermatic cord (in boys) or the ovarian ligament (in girls) passes, failed to close.
+Instead, it is a defect that has been present since birth: a small hole in the abdominal wall - through which the spermatic cord (in boys) or the ovarian ligament (in girls) passes - that has failed to close.
 As a result, abdominal contents (sometimes a loop of bowel, or the ovary; and sometimes, just fluid) can slip through that hole, into the groin or the scrotum.

 Why does an inguinal hernia have to be fixed?

 Inguinal hernias should be fixed to avoid incarceration and strangulation.
 This 'hole' in the abdominal wall (patent processus vaginalis is the medical term) has been present since birth, and will not close on its own.
 Therefore, it is recommended to have it fixed as soon as it is diagnosed.
 Waiting months or years only increases the risk of a complication.

 What needs to be done before the operation?